Species Integrity and Gene Flow in Anthropomorphic Orchis species

 Here in the UK these orchids are generally rare.
 Military and monkey orchids can only be found in a handful of locations and both lady and man orchids, while commoner, have highly restricted distributions.
 As a result, hybridization between them has rarely been recorded, simply because they never occur in close proximity.
 There is one exception though: a hillside nature reserve called Hartslock in rural Oxfordshire, where hybridization is rampant between monkey and lady orchids.
 They are stunning plants, vivid pink and tall, full of teenage vigour.
 But the occurrence of lady orchids at the site is widely believed to be a result of human activity, so there is a debate about whether or not the hybrids should be protected as there is a chance they could have a negative impact on the monkey orchid population.
 If the hybrids are fertile then they could reproduce with the monkey orchids, diluting the native monkey gene pool with lady orchid DNA.
 However, to make things even more confusing, the population of monkey orchids actually contains DNA from military orchids, the result of a hybridization event in the past when these two species grew together in the Thames valley.
 So they aren’t technically ‘pure’ monkey orchids anyway.
 And the plants there are tiny, weak things, albeit still beautiful, which probably signifies a reduced gene pool, so actually these monkey orchids might benefit from an injection of healthy Orchis DNA from the ladies via the hybrids.
 To date there is no evidence of gene flow in this population, but it’s a really interesting case study.

-So my PhD is basically this: I’m trying to work out why these four orchids remain as separate species, rather than merging into one big hybrid super-species, despite the flow of genes and DNA sequences between them, via the hybrids.
+So my PhD was basically this: I tried (ha) to work out why these four orchids remain as separate species, rather than merging into one big hybrid super-species, despite the flow of genes and DNA sequences between them, via the hybrids.

 As you can imagine there are lots of questions to be answered!
-I’m using new DNA sequencing techniques to tease apart relationships among these species and to characterize patterns of hybridization.
-The things I find out will lead to greater understanding of species coherence in this group, improved understanding of hybridization and better-informed conservation management.
+I used new DNA sequencing techniques to tease apart relationships among these species and to characterize patterns of hybridization.
+My findings will be published later this year (!) and will hopefully lead to greater understanding of species coherence in this group, improved understanding of hybridization and better-informed conservation management.

 Have a read of my blog on the Kew Science website: the secret sex life of anthropomorphic orchids